clasen/Infra/README.md

 ### 1. Audit remote script (`audit_remote_script`)

 **What it does:** Downloads the script from the given URL and sends it to **Codex** for a security audit.
-Codex returns a verdict (OK, REVIEW, or BLOCK); only the verdict is shown (the full report is saved in a temp file—use `--keep` to inspect it).
+Codex returns a verdict (OK, REVIEW, or BLOCK); only the verdict is shown (the full report is saved in a temp file; use `--keep` to inspect it).
 With `--run-if-ok`, if the verdict is OK it prompts you to run the script; otherwise nothing is executed.
 This avoids blindly piping `curl … | bash`.

 **Good practice:** Always audit scripts before you run them—especially those downloaded from the internet—before giving them access to your machine.
 This helper automates that review with Codex so it’s quick and consistent.